Learn from Today's Most Influential Writers

 Date: July 7, 2026, 6:00pm–7:30pm | $35 for Non-Members, $25 for Members

 One of our basest units of narrative is oftentimes the most elusive to codify, but acquiring the language—palpable, definable tactics —for building our stories better enables us to shape them.
-Together, we'll look think through scene construction as both individual components and tools of cohesion, turning to several short stories and novels for reference.
+Together, we'll think through scene construction as both individual components and tools of cohesion, turning to several short stories and novels for reference.
 We will also walk through several short story constructions together, attaching tangible, actionable strategies to our collective story-building.
 We'll focus on fiction in our examples and dialogue, but this course is open to writers of all genres.

 Instructor: